Providing unpaid leave from work for employees in British Columbia

 Important to note

 If an employee is on any of the leaves listed above, employment is considered continuous for the purposes of calculating annual vacation and termination entitlements, as well as for pension, medical or other plans of benefit to the employee.
-With the exception of reservists' leave, an employer must continue to make payments to any such plans unless the employee chooses not to continue with his or her share of the cost of a plan.
+Except for reservists' leave, an employer must continue to make payments to any such plans unless the employee chooses not to continue with his or her share of the cost of a plan.

 The employee is entitled to all increases in wages and benefits that the employee would have received if not on leave.
 An employer may not terminate an employee, or change a condition of employment, because of a leave or jury duty without the employee's written consent.
 When the leave or jury duty ends, an employee must be returned to his or her former position or to a comparable position.
 It is the employer's responsibility to contact the employee to make arrangements for the employee's return to work.